KendallTapani/KendallTapani/README.md

 Certified Tech professional.

-This is meant to document some of the non-coding projects i've been doing, anything I can't just paste the code in.
+This Page is meant to document some of the projects i've been working on.

 ## Tools